 The General Medical Council (GMC) has overall responsibility for setting and regulating standards for medical education and training in the UK.
-Its Quality Improvement Framework (QIF) sets out how it quality assures education and training.
+It is the quality assurance body for medical education and training.

 There are 3 levels of quality activity: quality assurance, quality management and quality control.

 Quality assurance is the responsibility of the GMC and is the overarching activity under which both quality management and quality control sit.
 It includes all the policies, standards, systems and processes that are in place to maintain and improve the quality of training.